 The review of the student's Satisfactory Academic Progress is based on the entire academic record, including course work taken under the Post-Secondary Enrollment Option (PSEO), the Early Enrollment Program (EEP), all transfer credit and developmental coursework.
 The federal government requires institutions to monitor the academic progress of non-recipients, also.
 Be aware that your academic progress during any term in which you do not receive financial aid will be a factor in determining your eligibility for aid in subsequent terms.
 Students applying for financial aid must be making satisfactory academic progress as outlined in this policy prior to the initial awarding or certification of financial aid.
-In addition, all transfer credit hours being accepted by Washington State Community College are included in this evaluation for the purposes of calculating the maximum time frame and completion rates.
+In addition, all transfer credit hours being accepted by Washington State College of Ohio are included in this evaluation for the purposes of calculating the maximum time frame and completion rates.
 Satisfactory Academic Progress will be monitored after each term once grades are posted.
 Being eligible to enroll in classes does not mean the student is maintaining Satisfactory Academic Progress for Financial Aid.
+It is important to note that Washington State College of Ohio cannot exclude courses in which a student remained past the drop period and earned a grade of "W" from SAP calculations.